Kubla Khan: Poetic imagination

 Through use of the imagination, the poem is able to discuss issues surrounding tyranny, war, and contrasts that exist within paradise.
 Part of the war motif could be a metaphor for the poet in a competitive struggle with the reader to push his own vision and ideas upon his audience.
 As a component to the idea of imagination in the poem is the creative process by describing a world that is of the imagination and another that is of understanding.
 The poet, in Coleridge's system, is able to move from the world of understanding, where men normally are, and enter into the world of the imagination through poetry.
 When the narrator describes the "ancestral voices prophesying war", the idea is part of the world of understanding, or the real world.
 As a whole, the poem is connected to Coleridge's belief in a secondary Imagination that can lead a poet into a world of imagination, and the poem is both a description of that world and a description of how the poet enters the world.
 The imagination, as it appears in many of Coleridge's and Wordsworth's works, including "Kubla Khan", is discussed through the metaphor of water, and the use of the river in "Kubla Khan" is connected to the use of the stream in Wordsworth's The Prelude.
-The water imagery is also related to the divine and nature, and the poet is able to tap into nature in a way Kubla Khan cannot to harness its power.
+The water imagery is also related to the divine and nature, and the poet is able to tap into nature in a way Kubla Khan cannot harness its power.